tevghenii-zz/Tools/README.md

 # Tools
-Set of tool classes written in Swift for dayly iOS development.
+Set of tool classes written in Swift for daily iOS development.